-The University agrees to conduct an audit each year, documenting in writing the use of singleterm appointments, graduate hourly positions, and any variances from the agreement of this Article during the most recent Summer and Academic year and send it to the Union on or before the last day of Spring Term.
+The University agrees to conduct an audit appointments and positions each year to document documenting in writing the use of single-term appointments, graduate hourly student-worker positions, and any variances from the agreements.
+The University must prepare a report of each audit, including of this Article during the most recent Summer and Academic year and send it to the Union on or before the last day of Spring Term.
 The audit must include the start and end dates of all positions, the employing unit of each Graduate Employee, the type of position (Graduate Assistantship or hourly appointment), and the FTE for appointments or the total hours worked for hourly positions.

-If a unit has recurring issues with meeting timely notice, appointment letters, position descriptions, or the unapproved use of single term or hourly appointments, the University must work with the Provost and Dean of the employing department to ensure that a plan is in place to meet expectations for subsequent Graduate Employee appointments.
+If a unit has recurring issues with meeting timely notice or the unapproved use of single term, appointment letters, position descriptions, or the unapproved use of single term or hourly appointments, the University must work with the Provost and Dean of the employing department to ensure that a plan is in place to meet expectations for subsequent Graduate Employee appointments.